bigdawgbank/ie-bank/docs/Fullstack.md

 2. **Continuous Deployment (CD)**:
    - **Deployed Backend Using Docker**: Deployed the backend application using Docker containers to ensure consistency and scalability.
    - **Deployed Frontend to Static Web App**: Deployed the frontend application to our ie-bank Azure Static Web App for efficient and scalable hosting.
-   - **Environment Configuration**: Managed environment-specific configurations and secrets using tools such as Azure Key Vault and GitHub Secrets.).
+   - **Environment Configuration**: Managed environment-specific configurations and secrets using tools such as Azure Key Vault and GitHub Secrets.

 ---